B2ORG/T6-B2OP-PATCH/README.md

 The patch was build in cooperation with [Astrox](https://twitter.com/lAsTroXl) who was a driving force in creating the patch and [NoMoleMan](https://x.com/NoMoleMan) who did insane amount of testing to help make the patch as good as it is today.

-Before reporting a problem, please check out the [FAQ section down below](#faq), you may find answers you're looking for there
+Before reporting a problem, please make sure you're using the most recent Plutonium and B2OP versions.
+Also check commonly asked questions in [FAQ section down below](#faq), you may find answers you're looking for there.

 [Also check out a B2 website with useful tools and data](https://b2.wtf/)